robertoszek/pleroma-bot/README.md

 optional arguments:
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                        path of config file (config.yml) to use and parse.
+If not specified, it will try to find it in the current working directory.
-  -h, --help            show this help message and exit -n, --noProfile       skips Fediverse profile update (no background image,
+  -n, --noProfile       skips Fediverse profile update (no background image,
                         profile image, bio text, etc.)
   --forceDate [FORCEDATE]